lee-blake/CME-Commitment-to-Change/Documentation/Development.md

    - You'll know you're in the correct directory if inside you see a directory named "Commitment_to_Change_App" but not a directory named "commitments".

 4. Click OK.
+#### Alternative launching to use venv
+This has been tested on Linux only.
+1. While your virtual environment is active in the shell, navigate to the root directory of the project containing `.gitignore`
+2. Execute `code .`
+3. Alternative, navigate to the directory with `manage.py` and execute `code ..`

 ### VSCode troubleshooting